S1l3ntC0nquer/MainBlog/Main_CX330/source/_posts/StudyNotes/Data Structure for Muggles.md

 ![Perfect Binary Tree](https://raw.githubusercontent.com/CX330Blake/MyBlogPhotos/main/image/image-20240920105214535.png)

-Please note that each full binary tree of the same height will only have one type.
-If we numbering the nodes in a full binary tree from **top to bottom**, **left to right**, then we will have the following properties.
+Please note that each perfect binary tree of the same height will only have one type.
+If we numbering the nodes in a perfect binary tree from **top to bottom**, **left to right**, then we will have the following properties.

--   Let $n$ be the number of nodes in a **full binary tree**
+-   Let $n$ be the number of nodes in a **perfect binary tree**
     -   Parent node of $i$ is node $floor(\frac{i}{2})$
     -   Left child of node $i$ is node $2i$
     -   Right child of node $i$ is node $2i+1$